 Regarding the factors contributing for acquisition of amaemia among pregnant mothers, different studies reported as different variables were affecting the probability of mothers being anaemic.
-In this study, several variables were assessed to determine whether they did affect the outcome variable anaemic status, but very few variables were found to affect the dependent variable in the bi variate analysis out of which only a single variable-nauasea and vomiting during the current pregnancy showed significant association in the multivariate analysis.
-In this study mothers who encountered nausea and vomiting in the current pregnancy were 3 times more likely to be anaemic compared to those mothers who did not faced such problem during the current pregnancy (AOR=3, 95% CI=1.02, 8.89).
-In a study conducted in Is-parta province, haemoglobin level was found to be reduced with increasing age of the pregnant women, number of pregnancies and the gestation age while positive correlation between the haemoglobin level and the frequency of health check-ups was reported.
-In a study conducted in rural Indian community, a highly significant association was found with the mother's age, socioeconomic status, parity and Body Mass Index.
-But, factors such as family structure and size, dietary habits and attainment of menarche were not significantly associated with anaemia.
-Studies of enungu also reported the prevalence of anaemia was significantly higher in those who registered for antenatal care in the third trimester than in those who registered in the second trimester, and in HIV-positive pregnant women than in HIV-negative ones.
-Another study conducted in northern Tanzania found that
+In this study, several variables were assessed to determine whether they did affect the outcome variable anaemic status, but very few variables were found to affect the dependent variable in the bivariate analysis out of which only a single variable-nauasea and vomiting during the current pregnancy showed significant association in the multivariate analysis.
+In this study mothers who encountered nausea and vomiting in the current pregnancy were 3 times more likely to be anaemic compared to those mothers who did not faced such problem during the current pregnancy (AOR=3, 95%CI=1.02, 8.89).
+In a study conducted in Is-parta province, haemoglobin level was found to be reduced with in-creasing age of the pregnant women, number of pregnancies and the gestation age while positive correlation between the haemoglobin level and the frequency of health check-ups was reported.
+In a study conducted in rural Indian community, a highly significant association was found with the mother's age, educational and socioeconomic status, religion, parity and Body Mass Index (BMI).
+Other factors such as family structure and size, dietary habits and attainment of menarche were not significantly associated with anaemia.
+Studies of Enugu also reported the prevalence of anaemia was significantly higher in those who registered for antenatal care in the third trimester than in those who registered in the second trimester, and in HIV-positive pregnant women than in HIV-negative ones (P=0.00).
+The other study conducted in northern Tanzania found that anaemia was significantly prevalent in mothers with HIV (OR=1.5), malaria (OR=5.2), clinic of recruitment (OR=1.5) and low income (OR=1.9).
+In a study conducted in Jimma anemic cases were 4 times likely to have history of excess menstrual bleeding prior to the index pregnancy 2 times likely to have hook worm infection and 3 times likely not to have shoe wearing habit, 3 times likely to have birth intervals less than 24 months between the previous pregnancy and index pregnancy (p<0.05).